harthir/335FinalProject/README.md

 Rona Roy (ronaroy), Hansini Chokkalingam (hansinic), Yasaswini Bommareddy (yashubry)

 App Description:
 Allow users to search for books using the OpenLibrary API and store/retrieve favorites from MongoDB.
+Can also remove books as needed depending on whether or not it is favorited anymore.

 YouTube Video Link:
 https://youtu.be/C8uDlY2Tnjs